Zilliqa/zilliqa-developer/core/gossip-protocol.md

 Every node in network intializes the RumorManager with the peers from their shard or DSCommittee at start of new DS epoch or after successful view change.

 Initialization involves following:

- -Storing peerlist
+- Storing peerlist
- -Storing pubkeys of peers from peerlist, DSCommitte members and lookup nodes -Storing self peer-info and pub/priv key
+- Storing pubkeys of peers from peerlist, DSCommitte members and lookup nodes
+- Storing self peer-info and pub/priv key
- -Starting of Rounds - that runs loop every `ROUND_TIME_IN_MS` ms.
+- Starting of Rounds - that runs loop every `ROUND_TIME_IN_MS` ms.
-    -Checks the state of every rumor in RumorHolder (More on RumorHolder later) and sends to `MAX_NEIGHBORS_PER_ROUND` random peers if not old enough.
+  - Checks the state of every rumor in RumorHolder (More on RumorHolder later) and sends to `MAX_NEIGHBORS_PER_ROUND` random peers if not old enough.
-    -RumorHolder monitors/changes state of each rumor it holds using Median Counter algorithm as explained in paper ( section 3 ) for every round.
+  - RumorHolder monitors/changes state of each rumor it holds using Median Counter algorithm as explained in paper ( section 3 ) for every round.

 ### SpreadRumor